-Julie is the Director of Copyright and Fair Use and a Lecturer in Law.
+Julie is a Non-Residential fellow with Stanford CIS.
 She represents writers, filmmakers, musicians, and others who rely on fair use in creating their works.
 Julie has represented visual artist Shepard Fairey in copyright litigation against The Associated Press over Fairey’s “Obama Hope” posters, RDR Books in its copyright and Lanham Act dispute with J.K.
 Read more » about Julie Ahrens

 Tim is a Fellow at the Center for Internet & Society.
 He splits his time between representing authors, filmmakers, musicians, and others who rely on copyright fair use in creating their works, and pursuing a scholarly research agenda.
 Tim’s research interests include trademark theory, copyright and trademark fair use, and various doctrinal areas governed by the First Amendment, including commercial speech and campaign finance regulation.
 Read more » about Tim Greene